Etern41/souls-of-abyss/MANY_TEAM_LEAD_PROMPT.md

 5. Report what's complete

 **CRITICAL NOTES:**
+- **ZERO CIRCLES**: All rendering must use sprites.
+No ctx.arc(), no fillRect() for game elements.
 - Dali: Reference photos show REAL maps with GRASS, not gradient.
-Characters are PERSONIFIED, not circles.
+Characters are PERSONIFIED.
+All decorations are sprite-based.
-- Cody: Obstacles must render visually, game must be balanced 0-10min survival
+- Cody: Replace ALL circle rendering with sprite.draw().
+Load sprites at startup.
+Verify zero circles in game.
 - Sonic: Animations must loop smoothly, bosses slow (0.5-0.8s per frame)

 ---